How You Can Scrape Twitter Data using Python

 Data Scraping, or web scraping, is extracting data from websites or online sources.
 It involves automated methods of retrieving information from web pages and saving it in a structured format for further analysis, storage, or use in various applications.

-Data scraping is a powerful technique organisations and individuals use to collect and analyse large volumes of data from various online sources.
+Data scraping is an influential technique organisations and individuals use to collect and analyse large volumes of data from various online sources.
 Let’s explore some of the key reasons why data scraping is performed:

-• Monitoring and Surveillance: Data Scraping can be used to monitor and track changes on websites or online platforms.
+Data Scraping can monitor and track changes on websites or online platforms.
 For example, it can track stock prices, weather updates, or social media mentions.

 Why Scrape Twitter Data?